Jitin Prasada

 Jitin Prasada (born 29 November 1973; /hi/) is an Indian politician from Uttar Pradesh.
 He was appointed cabinet minister by the government of Uttar Pradesh on 26 September 2021.
-Earlier, he has been the former minister of state for Human Resource Department, government of India.
+Earlier, he has been the former minister of state for Human Resource Department, Government of India.
 He was representing Dhaurahra (Lok Sabha constituency) of district Lakhimpur Kheri, Uttar Pradesh in 15th Lok Sabha, where he won by votes.
 On 9 June 2021 Jitin Prasad quit the Indian National Congress and joined the Bharatiya Janata Party in the presence of BJP leader Piyush Goyal.

 Prasada attended The Doon School, Dehradun at roughly the same time as politicians Rahul Gandhi, Jyotiraditya Scindia, Kalikesh Narayan Singh Deo and Dushyant Singh.

 Early life

 Prasada was born in Shahjahanpur, Uttar Pradesh to politician Jitendra Prasada and his wife Kanta Prasada.
 He belongs to Brahmin caste.
 He attended the all-boys' boarding school, The Doon School in Dehradun (where he was a contemporary of politicians Jyotiraditya Scindia and Kalikesh Narayan Singh Deo).
 He did a degree in commerce from the Shri Ram College of Commerce, Delhi University and then completed his MBA from International Management Institute, New Delhi.

 His grandfather Jyoti Prasad was a Congress party member and served legislative and local body positions.
 His grandmother Pamela Prasada belonged to the Sikh family of Kapurthala.
-His great grandfather Jwala Prasada was a Imperial Civil Service officer and great grandmother Purnima Devi, youngest daughter of Hemendranath Tagore brother of Nobel Laureate Rabindranath Tagore.
+His great grandfather Jwala Prasada was an Imperial Civil Service officer and great grandmother Purnima Devi, youngest daughter of Hemendranath Tagore brother of Nobel Laureate Rabindranath Tagore.